 While avoiding the costs associated with downtime is obvious, there are a few other savings.
 Chief among these is a reduced maintenance and repair cost, which is enhanced by equipment being more long-lasting.

 Much of this is done in conjunction with IoT technology, which can monitor the health of equipment.
 Coupled with data collection, this can predict when and how a piece of equipment may fail, allowing business owners to avoid it.

 Shifting From B2B To B2B2C

 Traditionally, many electronics manufacturers have had a business-to-business (B2B) approach to operating.
-In recent years, this has been shifting to business-to-business-to-consumer (B2B2C) model, which allows manufacturers to sell directly to consumers.
+In recent years, this has been shifting to the business-to-business-to-consumer (B2B2C) model, which allows manufacturers to sell directly to consumers.

 This has allowed for a variety of benefits.
 Prominent among these has been an increased profit, as companies can avoid factoring in a retailer.
 It also provides a faster time to market, which many firms may want to take advantage of.

 This is enhanced by better consumer data, which allows manufacturers to tweak their products or services, which provides better customer relationships.
 Brand control can also play a factor here, as companies have more input into all areas of their sales.

 To take advantage of these benefits, a business will need to leverage existing e-commerce platforms and logistics divisions.

 Leveraging The Supply Chain

 Being competitive in the industry is something that every company will need to focus on.
 This can be done in a variety of ways, with one trend pointing toward the supply chain, as more businesses aim to avoid constant price reduction.

-More innovative technology across the logistics field has meant that companies can improve areas across their entire supply chain.
+More innovative technology across the logistics field has meant that companies can improve their entire supply chain areas.
 In turn, this has allowed for a reduction in costs in several key areas.
 Furthermore, it has provided electronics manufacturers to operate their business more efficiently.

 This encourages a greater degree of flexibility, which allows the majority of companies to become more adaptable to changing market demands.
 There have been a few areas where firms have been able to see this, including sales and operations planning, logistics optimization, and inventory control.